When voting closes

 Progress results

-Progress results include votes received until the evening of Friday 10 October 2025.
-They do not include special votes or votes received on Saturday morning.
-In the 2022 local elections, progress results included about 80 per cent of all votes cast.
+Progress results include votes received until the evening before election day.
+They do not include special votes or votes received on the morning of election day.

 Preliminary results

-Preliminary results include votes received on the morning of Saturday 11 October 2025.
+Preliminary results include votes received on the morning of election day.
 Special votes are still not included.
-Preliminary results will be announced on Monday 13 October 2025.
+Preliminary results will be announced on the Monday after election day.

 Final count and official results